-“People used to say ‘Jai Jawan, Jai Kisan’, and the government might be taking care of the jawans but the kisan are a neglected lot,” says Pappu Kumar Rathore, 36, a disabled vendor at Sabzi Mandi in the Kishanganj area of north Delhi.
+“People used to say ‘Jai Jawan, Jai Kisan’, and the government might be taking care of the jawans but the kisan are a neglected lot,” says Pappu Kumar Rathore, 36, a disabled vendor at the sabzi mandi (vegetable market) in the Kishanganj area of north Delhi.
 “Farmers are not getting back what they are investing in agriculture.
 It’s no more a profitable occupation, that is why many are leaving agriculture.”

 “There is no certainty in farming due to fluctuating rates,” he adds.
 “We meet farmers in the mandi, and I know many farmers who are now working as labourers.
 The government should address their issues because they are our anna daata [providers of food].”

 Also at the mandi, Radheshyam Rathore, a vegetable vendor from Karauli in Rajasthan, says, “Ours was a farm family.
 If farming had been good, my father would not have come to Delhi.
 Now we three brothers are here in this vegetables business.”